Jade010/Database-Management/Database Design and Modeling/README.md

 # Database Design and Relational Modeling Portfolio

 ## Overview
-This folder contains various database design and modeling projects I've worked on.
-Each folder is a unique project showcasing my skills in retrieving business insights to create a database schema, the creation of an Entity-Relationship (ER) diagram based on this information, and then translating this to a relational database utilizing different SQL platforms.
+This folder contains various database design and relatonal modeling projects I've worked on.
+Each folder is a unique project showcasing my skills in conducting business analysis, creating Entity-Relationship (ER) diagrams based on this information, translating this to a relational database utilizing different SQL platforms, and normalization.
 My work ranges from assignments I've worked on in my Data Analytics Degree to personal projects I worked on for fun.
 Below is a directory for each project and short description.

 ## Projects
 1. [Department of Licensing Database Design](https://github.com/Jade010/SQL/tree/main/Database%20Design%20and%20Modeling/DeptOfLicensingProject)